 We offer ERP and supply chain solutions for high-tech manufacturers and distributors.
 For example, one of our target markets is the fabless semiconductor industry.
 That probably sounds pretty niche to the majority of your audience, but these organizations have some very unique needs that our applications can handle, so it’s a good market for us.
 Also, instead of competing with other more well-established ERP solutions in the market, we integrate with them, so our customers don’t necessarily need to swap out what they already have.

 That’s just one of the markets we serve.
-With IoT taking off, we also work with a wide variety of device and advanced electronics manufacturers.
+With IoT taking off, we also work with a wide variety of devices and advanced electronics manufacturers.
 We even work with other SaaS solution providers like ourselves with our revenue recognition and contract management applications.

 So, the point of all this is that we have a very diverse customer base.
 Many of these organizations are led by highly technical individuals who aren’t just going to take our word for it when we tell them their workloads will reside in a stable, secure environment.
 We really have to offer proof during our sales process.